Physical Health

 - People recovering from life-changing injuries

-- Direct healthcare services to marginalised communities
+3) Charities that provide direct healthcare services to marginalised communities

 Funding exclusions